We will be the operating standard for reinsurance in Africa and Asia.

 The money lost to this process — wrong cession rates, missed reinstatements, FX errors, aggregate limit breaches undiscovered until audit — is not a rounding error.
 It is 2 to 5 percent of gross written premium, every year, at every institution that has not solved this.
 Across two continents, that is a number that belongs in the billions.

 The tragedy is that it is entirely solvable.
 The information exists.
 The treaties exist.
 The policies exist.
-What has been missing is the infrastructure to connect them, verify them, and produce a correct result — automatically — every time.
-That is what CedeOS builds.
+What has been missing is the infrastructure to connect them, verify them, and produce a correct result automatically, every time.

 Why these markets, specifically